turnitin/-lti-/source/index.html.md

 </replaceResultRequest>
 ```

-When a paper is submitted if the `lis_outcome_service_url` and `lis_result_sourcedid` was given then this URL will be stored with the paper.
+When a paper is submitted if the POST params `lis_outcome_service_url` and `lis_result_sourcedid` were given then this URL will be stored with the paper.
 When an instructor then changes the papers grade in the Evaluation Viewer a callback will be sent back to that URL.
 The callback contains the following information:

-* The lis_result_sourcedid for the paper
+* The `lis_result_sourcedid` for the paper
 * The grade set for the paper